Violence and expressionism

 An essay outlining David Chalmers 'The Matrix as Metaphysics' hypothesis

-Tutorials/exercises - 7 pages - Humanities/philosophy
+Tutorials/exercises - 7 pages - Philosophy

 This essay outlines David Chalmers Matrix hypothesis.
 Chalmers is a consciousness researcher with interests in philosophical questions.
 As we shall see he regards the Matrix theory as a Metaphysical hypothesis.
 Chalmers neither endorses the Matrix theory nor rejects it.
 Rather he respects it as a...